 The diagram below from MedTech Europe is a good summary of current MDR application dates.

 Quite frankly, medical device manufacturers have two choices.
-Do nothing and hope to slip through unnoticed risking non-compliance and lost revenue.
+Do nothing and hope to slip through unnoticed, risking non-compliance and lost revenue.
 Or commit to a solid tactical plan for solution development and prepare your data for submission to EUDAMED.
-We recommend starting early to take advantage of this additional grace period and prepare properly – ensuring high standards of data quality and to minimise the costs associated with last-minute rushed implementations.
+We recommend starting early to take advantage of this addition grace period and prepare properly – ensuring high standards of data quality and minimizing the costs associated with rushed implementations.